An official website of the United States government

 Major Karl L. Velasco-Lehmann

-In the Spring of 2021, Captain Velasco-Lehmann deployed to Darwin Australia as part of the H-1 Detachment to VMM-363 (Rein) as the Mission Planning Systems officer, supervising the integration of MAGTAB and JMPS across all three TMS resident in the Squadron, as well as planning and integration with partner Australian Defence Forces.
-As a pilot, he gaind Section Lead, Basic Instructor Pilot, Terf-Instructor pilot designations and qualifications on the Deployment, and executed over 100 mishap free flight hours.
-During the deployment, Captain Velasco-Lehmann was selected to transition to the MV-22 on the FY22 Transition / Conversion Board.
+In the spring of 2021, Captain Velasco-Lehmann deployed to Darwin, Australia, with the H-1 Detachment to VMM-363 (Reinforced) as the Mission Planning Systems officer.
+His responsibilities included supervising the integration of MAGTAB and JMPS across all aircraft types in the squadron, as well as planning and integration with the Australian Defence Forces.
+As a pilot during the deployment, he earned Section Lead, Basic Instructor Pilot, and TERF Instructor Pilot designations and qualifications, accumulating over 100 mishap-free flight hours.
+He was then selected for transition to the MV-22 Osprey on the FY22 Transition/Conversion Board.

 2nd Marine Aircraft Wing